platformsh/platformsh-docs/docs/src/languages/php/composer-auth.md

   --value '{"http-basic": {"{{< variable "PRIVATE_REPOSITORY_URL" >}}": {"username": "{{< variable "USERNAME" >}}", "password": "{{< variable "PASSWORD" >}}"}}}'
 ```

-The `env:` prefix means that the variable is exposed as its own Unix environment variable,
+The [`env:` prefix](../../development/variables/_index.md#top-level-environment-variables) means that the variable is exposed
+as its own Unix environment variable.
-available to Composer only during build time.
+The `--visible-runtime false` and `--visible-build true` flags mean the variable is available to Composer only during the build.

 ## 3. Clear your project's build cache